Move beyond compliance - Create a comprehensive pipeline safety program

 North American Power Deals

-This report presents an analysis of North American merger and acquisition activity in the power and utilities industry.
+This quarterly report presents an analysis of North American merger and acquisition activity in the power and utilities industry.

 Power and utilities changing workforce